 - You're 35 or older.
 Babies born to women 35 and older have a higher risk of chromosomal conditions, such as Down syndrome.
 Your health care provider might suggest amniocentesis to rule out these conditions.

 - You have a family history of a specific genetic condition, or you or your partner is a known carrier of a genetic condition.
-In addition to identifying Down syndrome and spina bifida, amniocentesis can be used to diagnose many other conditions — such as cystic fibrosis.
+In addition to identifying Down syndrome and the neural tube defect spina bifida, amniocentesis can be used to diagnose many other genetic conditions — such as cystic fibrosis.

 - You have abnormal ultrasound findings.
 Your health care provider might recommend amniocentesis to diagnose or rule out genetic conditions associated with abnormal ultrasound findings.